-The solar panel is also capable of rotating 360 degrees like the Zareba ESP10M-Z. This ensures a steady flow of solar power to the solar panel other devices on the list would struggle to receive, especially the Premier Solar IntelliShock when placed on the ground where its solar panel may be obstructed.
+The solar panel is also capable of rotating 360 degrees like the Zareba ESP10M-Z. This ensures a steady flow of solar power to the solar panel that other devices on the list would struggle to receive, especially the Premier Solar IntelliShock when placed on the ground where its solar panel may be obstructed.

 Then finally, the Zareba ESP5M-Z has an indicator light identical to the one found on the Zareba ESP10M-Z. It isn’t as convenient or informative as the built-in performance meter on the Parmak Magnum, but it is a feature not found on the other solar chargers.

 - The mounting bracket makes for easy installation on just about any kind of fencing.

 - Studs make it easy to connect to just about any kind of wiring, unlike the Gallagher S40.

 - Solar panels that can rotate 360 degrees for maximum effect.

 - It can go up to two weeks without a charge in ideal conditions.

 - Built-in indicator light makes it easier to identify any problems and diagnose them.